developweekly/blog/content/docs/gitlab-ci-cd-on-bare-metal.md

     external: true
 ```

-Now this is a lot to take in, so we better cover it peace by peace.
+Now this is a lot to take in, so we better cover it piece by piece.

 I think image, hostname and url parts are clear from haproxy configurations.
 Since we used a custom ssh port on HAProxy to reserve default ssh port on the host, we define it in `gitlab_rails['gitlab_shell_ssh_port'] = 2289`.